droscy/thermod/README.md

  - `${HOME}/thermod/thermod.conf` (where `${HOME}` is the *home* folder of the user running the daemon)

-and adjust it to meet your requirements.
+and adjust it to meet your requirements (documentation inside the file).

 ### Debian